-Cat people, notorious for their support of all things feline, contributed to a Kickstarter campaign and came out to parties in support of Feline Cafe Ottawa, a new cat-focussed coffeeshop where patrons can enjoy the company of felines while eating vegan food and drinks.
-It’s slated to open this spring.
-Now that they’ve raised the necessary cash to open, we spoke with entrepreneur Josée Cyr, who took a paws to chat about raising money and awareness about rescuing stray cats, as well as her plans for the cafe once it’s open:
+Cat people, notorious for their support of all things feline, contributed to a Kickstarter campaign and came out to parties in support of Feline Cafe Ottawa, a new cat-focussed coffeeshop opening in Wellington West where patrons can enjoy the company of felines while eating vegan food and drinks.

 What kinds of renovations are needed for cats?

 In Ontario, you can’t serve food in the same area as animals, so I would have to build two areas in one shop.
-The plan is to have the coffee shop area in the front and a cat area in the back.
+The space is divided into two areas, side by side, separated with large windows, and people can decide which area to frequent.
 There will be a private area for the cats to get away and use the litter boxes.

 What kind of cat furniture will you have?
 I have seen skywalks at other cat cafés.